syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")

-'Gets the first slide of the presentation
+'Gets the first slide of the Presentation

 Dim slide As ISlide = presentationDocument.Slides(0)